marlietandoc/lol_analysis/README.md

 # League of Legends: Player patterns in champion and role mains

 Do players prefer playing certain kinds of champions?
 Are there patterns in what kinds of champions or roles players main?
 For example, I have always played squishy, pokey, mage champions, and dislike playing all-in assassins.
+This could also be the start of a champion recommender, or be used to generate additional insights into certain player preferences.

 <strong> What I did </strong>
 1. Pulled match-level and amstery data from Riot's APIS for thousands of summoners and their most recent matches (scripts to fetch API data found in the API_fetch folder)